Capital of Flevoland

 The three polders of Flevoland together form the largest piece of man-made land in the world.
 The islands that were already in the Zuiderzee (Schokland and Urk) were included in the new land during the reclamation.
-This is where things arise that are unthinkable elsewhere.
-Like a skating rink of three kilometers of artificial ice, in the open air.
-We just build windmills to break the wind.
-And if a dike needs to be strengthened, we will do it in a completely new way.
+Things are created here that are unimaginable elsewhere.
+To break the wind, we just build windmills.
+And if a dike needs to be strengthened, we will do that in a completely new way.

 Conceived land, wild land